Ahmed-Elshitehi/Data-Structures-Studying/README.md

 # Data-Structures-Studying

 I will do my best to make this a good reference for Anybody to study Data Structures I will split it into several steps. <br>
+The first thing in every step I will recommend for you resources to study from But please keep reading I think you will have a very good background before starting. <br>
 And there is the total number of problems while I'm studying this core ( 0 )  I'm sure you can do better than me.<br>
 ## - [**Step zero**](https://github.com/Ahmed-Elshitehi/Data-Structures-Studying/edit/main/README.md#step-zero)
 ## - [**Step One (vector)**](https://github.com/Ahmed-Elshitehi/Data-Structures-Studying/edit/main/README.md#step-one-vector)